IDe-code-template/Node_Express_Mongo_Template/README.md

 # Node_Express_Template
-Starter template for Microservice using Node JS and Express
+Starter template for Microservice using Node JS and Express with MongoDB